dcooper94/Insiderjob/devmachine01/user_data/journal.md

 # Devuser Journal

 - Management ignored me again today.
 The cron job I flagged last month?
 Still runs as root.
 Still executing the same janky script.
-- QA team finally set the runner to auto-execute `scripts/build.py` again.
+- RepoServer blindly pulls from the shared Git every minute.
+I've tested it — they don’t even validate what's being synced.
-Such a joke — zero security.
-Anyone with write access to Git could wreck that box.
+- QA team re-enabled their auto-runner for `scripts/build.py`.
+One malicious commit and that box is toast.
-- JenkinsBox is still running that unpatched Python runner.
-But sure, keep telling me it's not a risk.
+- JenkinsBox still runs `ci-task.py` as root.
+But sure, keep telling me there's "no risk."
 - I've got a plan.
-Just need access.
-Just one slip-up from them and I'm in.
+One slip-up from them and I’ll be inside every machine they own.

 --E